 To prevent the fertilizer from drawing too much moisture away from plants, water both before and after fertilizing.

 When planting new plant material, always cut any limbs that are damaged or rubbing with others.

 Generally, pruning should be done in late winter or early spring when the plant is dormant.
 But there are exceptions to the rules.
-For more information ask your landscape designer, or a trained professional.
+For more information, contact a landscape care representative at (651) 203-3000.